 Best Reptiles for Beginners

-Some reptiles are poor choices for beginners due to their diet, environmental needs, or an unwieldy adult size.
-However, there are some readily available reptiles that are good for beginners.
-These animals are relatively low maintenance, compared to other reptiles, but they still need a significant investment in the proper equipment up front.
+Some reptiles are poor choices for beginners due to their diet, environmental needs, or unwieldy adult size.
+However, some readily available reptiles are good for beginners.
+These animals are relatively low maintenance, compared to other reptiles, but they still need a significant investment in the proper equipment upfront.
 Thorough research before deciding on one of these pets and getting your enclosure set up before bringing your new pet home is crucial.

-- Leopard Geckos - These geckos are considered by many to be the ideal lizards for beginners since they are relatively small and easy to care for.
-A 15-20 gallon tank is large enough for an adult leopard gecko and since they are nocturnal they do not need specialized (UVA/UVB) lighting.
+- Leopard Geckos: considered by many to be the ideal lizards for beginners since they are relatively small and easy to care for.
+A 15-20 gallon tank is large enough for an adult leopard gecko, and even though they are nocturnal and do not need specialized (UVA/UVB) lighting, it is recommend to get a low level UVB light since geckos can benefit from the rays.
 They are insectivores and should be fed a variety of insects.
 They are also quite docile and easy to handle.

-- Bearded Dragons - These are probably the most challenging of the beginner reptiles listed here, mostly due to the equipment needed to keep them.
-These Australia natives reach a size of 18-24 inches so they need a good sized tank (about a 50 gallon for an adult).
-They are desert dwellers so a relatively high temperature needs to be maintained as well as exposure to UVA and UVB light (the bulbs are relatively expensive but last a long time).
-Owners of these lizards can expect to spend a fair amount of money on the proper enclosure but these lizards are entertaining and easily tamed.
-They need a diet that is a combination of insects and a variety of fresh vegetables and fruit.
+- Bearded Dragons: These are probably the most challenging of the beginner reptiles listed here, mostly due to the equipment needed to keep them.
+These Australian natives reach a size of 18-24 inches, so they need a good-sized tank (about a 50-gallon one for an adult).
+Frill-necked lizards are a similar species that also make good beginner pets.
+Both are desert dwellers, so a relatively high temperature needs to be maintained as well as exposure to UVA and UVB light (the bulbs are relatively expensive and last only about 6 months).
+Owners of bearded dragons can expect to spend a fair amount of money on the proper enclosure, but these lizards are entertaining and easily tamed.
+They need a diet that is a combination of insects (when young) and a variety of fresh vegetables and fruit (main diet as adults).